millisom/GluGuide/SRS.md

 For more details, refer to the [Manage Comment Use Case](UCLikeDislikeComment.md).

-### 3.1.9 Reset Password
-The user is able to reset their password.

-For more details, refer to the [Reset Password Use Case](UCResetPassword.md).

-### 3.2.0 Track glucose level
+### 3.1.9 Track glucose level
 The user is able to manually track their sugar level.

 For more details, refer to the [Manage Glucose Logs Use Case](UCManageGlucoseLogs.md).

+### 3.2.0 Log macros

-### 3.2.1 Track macros
+### 3.2.1 Log Meals
-The user is able to manually track their macros.
+The user is able to Log their meals.
+The user can select a meal type, add notes, and add food items as well as recipes.
+The user can also see a preview of the meal before saving it.
+The user can also delete meals.

+For more details, refer to the [Log Meal Use Case](UCLogMeal.md).

-### 3.2.2 Track meals
+### 3.2.2 Create Recipe
 The user is able to manually track their meals.

 ### 3.2.3 Generate graph